apache/openwebbeans/README.txt

 > mvn clean install

-This command will install all the Maven artifacts in your local Maven respository.
+This command will install all the Maven artifacts in your local Maven repository.

-If you wish to build all the artifacts of the project, just run the following command in the src/ folder :
+If you wish to build all the artifacts of the project, just run the following command in the src/distribution folder :

-> mvn clean package -Ddistribute=true
+> mvn clean package

 This command will package the project artifacts of the project from the source and put it into the "src/distribution/target/" directory.